vlayer-xyz/vlayer/book/src/getting-started/how-it-works.md

 # How it works?

+vlayer introduces new super powers to Solidity smart contracts:

+- **[Time Travel](/features/time-travel.html)**: Execute a smart contract on historical data.
+- **[Teleport](/features/teleport.html)**: Execute a smart contract across different blockchain networks.
+- **[Emails](/features/email.html)**: Access verified email content.
+- **[Web](/features/web.html)**: Access verified web content, including APIs and websites."

+## Prover and Verifier

-vlayer introduces two new types of contracts: Prover and Verifier.
-The Prover code runs on the vlayer zkEVM infrastructure and Verifier can be executed on EVM-compatible chains.
-Both types of contracts have to be developed using [Solidity](https://soliditylang.org) programming language.
+To implement the above features, vlayer introduces two new contract types: `Prover` and `Verifier`.

+The `Prover` code runs on the vlayer zkEVM infrastructure.
+Proof data structure is the result of this operation.

+The `Verifier` verifies generated proof and runs your code on EVM-compatible chains.

+Both types of contracts are developed using the [Solidity](https://soliditylang.org) programming language.
-## Features
-Compared to regular contracts, vlayer smart contracts introdcues new features such as:
-* **[time travel](/features/time-travel.html)** - ability to execute smart contracts on historical data
-* **[teleport](/features/teleport.html)** - ability to execute smart contracts in the context of different chains
-* **[emails](/features/email.html)** - access to verfied content of emails
-* **[web](/features/web.html)** - access to verified web content (APIs and websites)

 ## vlayer contract execution
 A typical vlayer execution flow has three steps: